UAE soldier critically injured in Operation Desert Storm passes away after nearly 10 years

 Ministry of Defence mourned the death of Mohammed Atiq Salem bin Saluma Al Khaili

-An UAE soldier, who had sustained critical injuries while participating in Operation Decisive Storm in Yemen in 2015, passed away Tuesday evening.
-Mohammed Atiq Salem bin Saluma Al Khaili was admitted in the intensive care unit.
+A UAE soldier who had sustained critical injuries while participating in Operation Decisive Storm in Yemen in 2015 passed away Tuesday evening.
+Mohammed Atiq Salem bin Saluma Al Khaili has been in the intensive care unit for nearly 10 years.

-The Ministry of Defence made the announcement of the soldier's death, and extended its sincere condolences to the family of the deceased.
+The Ministry of Defence announced the soldier's death and extended its sincere condolences to the family of the deceased.

 A total of 45 UAE soldiers were killed while fighting the Houthi rebels in Yemen in September 2015, marking the highest death toll on the battlefield in the country's history.